 To learn more about Markup language see this Wikipedia article.

-On the On-premises pane, click Save to save the Exchange Conditional Access policy.
+Select Review + save, and then Save to save the Exchange Conditional Access policy.

 Next, create a compliance policy and assign it to the users for Intune to evaluate their mobile devices, See Get started with device compliance.